How to Repair a Lawn Mower Pull Cord

-You tug one last time to get the lawnmower started, and suddenly the rope breaks and the end goes spinning into the hole.
+You tug one last time to get the lawn mower started, and suddenly the pull cord breaks and the end goes spinning into the hole.
 Don’t blow a gasket.
 If you have even a tinge of mechanical aptitude, replacing a starter rope is pretty easy.
 If the spring breaks—a rare event, according to our repair expert—the fix is a lot harder, and we recommend you take the mower to a repair center.

 Project step-by-step (4)

 The first step in repairing a pull cord is to remove the rewind assembly from the lawn mower.
 How you do this will vary depending on your lawn mower model, but it’s usually held on by three or more screws.

 Some mowers have a shroud covering the top of the mower.
 On these, you’ll have to search for and remove the screws that hold the shroud in place.
 If your rewind unit is held on by rivets instead of screws, see “No Screws?” below.

 - After you remove the rewind unit, flip it over and look inside to find the knotted end of the broken rope.

 - Grab it with a pair of needle-nose pliers and pull it out.
 You’ll thread the new replacement starter rope through this hole.

 Sometimes, lawn mowers will have rivets hold the rewind unit to the metal shroud.
 To access this kind of rewind unit, remove the bolts that hold the shroud to the engine.
 If the rivets are loose, drill them out and replace them with bolts and locknuts.